NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Dweomercat.md

     desc: "DC 26, attack +16; __4th __  _[[Spells/Translocate|Dimension Door (x3)]]_, _[[Spells/Dispel Magic|Dispel Magic (At will)]]_, _[[Spells/Dispelling Globe|Globe of Invulnerability]]_\n__Cantrips__  __(4th)__ _[[Spells/Detect Magic|Detect Magic]]_"

   - name: "Dweomer Leap"
-    desc: "`pf2:2` (arcane,teleportation) **Prerequisites** The dweomercat has at least one [[Spells/Translocate|Translocate]] spell remaining\n**Effect** The dweomercat casts _dimension door_, then can make a melee Strike against one creature adjacent to it at the end of its teleport.
+    desc: "`pf2:2` (arcane,teleportation) **Prerequisites** The dweomercat has at least one [[Spells/Translocate|Translocate]] spell remaining\n* * *\n\n**Effect** The dweomercat casts _dimension door_, then can make a melee Strike against one creature adjacent to it at the end of its teleport.
 If the dweomercat ends its teleport adjacent to a creature under an ongoing spell effect or who cast a spell since the dweomercat's last turn, this does not expend a casting of _dimension door_."

   - name: "Pounce"
     desc: "`pf2:1`  The dweomercat Strides and makes a Strike at the end of that movement.
 If the dweomercat began this action [[Conditions/Hidden|Hidden]], it remains hidden until after this ability's Strike."